huzaifa525/KinetiFlow/CONTRIBUTING.md

 ## Building Custom Agents

-Agents are at the heart of AgentFlow!
+Agents are at the heart of KinetiFlow!
 Here's how to build one:

 ### Agent Structure